dimashooter/my_project/README.md

   ```
 ----

-  ## Proejct architecture
+  ## Project architecture

     Project was wrote with feature sliced metodology

   link for the docs - [feature-sliced-design](https://feature-sliced.design/docs)

 ----
   ## Translation

   the project uses a plugin for translations i18n

   link for the docs - [i18n](https://www.i18next.com/)